mowang111/personal_knowledge_repository/1.学习笔记/b01.英语/口语/短语积累/this is one of those things where....md

 I think this might be one of those situations where he feels like you are crossing a boundary.

-This is one of those times where the best things you can do is do noting.
+This is one of those times when the best things you can do is do noting.